TED Web Chat

 • Always check your spelling, grammar, and if your message makes sense.

 • When dealing with a customer put your initials at the end of your message.
-For example: ^EK
+For example: ^WL.

 Don’ts

-• Don’t ignore any messages; always answer even if they’re angry or repetitive (up to a point; there may come a time when you need to cut off a customer).
+• Don’t ignore messages/questions, even if the customer is angry/repetitive. (up to a point; there may come a time when you need to cut off a customer).

 Appendix Two — Expected Behaviour